Doomstones: Death Rock

 Doomstones: Death Rock is a 1990 role-playing adventure for Warhammer Fantasy Roleplay published by Games Workshop.
+It is the third of the four books in the Doomstone adventure series, following Doomstones: Blood in Darkness and continued with Doomstones: Dwarf Wars.

 Plot summary

 Doomstones: Death Rock is an adventure in which the player characters try to find the third crystal of power by searching an ancient monastery.

 Publication history

 Death Rock was written by Basil Barrett with Brad Freeman and Graeme Davis, with illustrations by Tony Ackland, and was published by Flame Publications in 1990 as a 104-page book.
 The Watchers of the Sacred Flame was revised for Warhammer and republished as Death Rock.

 Reception

 Anthony Ragan reviewed Doomstones 3: Death Rock in White Wolf #30 (Feb., 1992), rating it a 3 out of 5 and stated that "In the end [...]
 Death Rock is a fine adventure that should give WFRP players and GMs a ripping good time."